 - Create an environment safe for innovation and mistakes – successful organizations take calculated risks and innovate.
 When you create an environment where everyone recognizes that work is a learning experience and everyone makes mistakes, people are more willing to experiment and to admit when they aren’t sure how to proceed with a problem.
 Stop trying to fix the blame and, instead, fix the problem.
 Admit that you make mistakes and that you can’t see the future.

-I recommend considering changes in how your organization works RIGHT NOW.
+I recommend considering changes in your organizational culture RIGHT NOW.
 Employees have already started updating their resumes and are reaching out to recruiters and job placement websites.
 The only way you are going to stop most of them from jumping ship is to make your ship more meaningful.

 These and more than one hundred other tips are discussed in Artisan Agility’s The Leadership Edge training system.
+When you consider the cost of replacing employees against the cost of a single training system that can keep you from having to replace all those employees, it’s an easy decision.
 Learn leadership skills that will change your career, your life, and your world.